Degenerative Disc Disease Causes & Symptoms

 What causes Degenerative Disc Disease and an Annular Tear?

+The main causes of degenerative disc disease results from repetitive motion, trauma to the spine and aging.
 Once the degeneration cascade begins, and the outer annulus layers of the disc may tear and expose the spinal nerve and exiting nerve to the inner nucleus pulposus.
 The disc has begun to loose its fluid and, like a dry sponge, the disc can develop micro tears in the outer layer, called the annulus.
 The fluid from the inner nucleus leaks out through the outer annulus irritating the nerve fibers in the annulus.
 The irritated nerve fibers and surrounding spinal nerve or exiting nerves can cause pain perceived in a patient’s back or buttocks and thigh if in the lumbar region or neck, shoulders and arms if in the cervical region.

 What are the Symptoms of Degenerative Disc Disease and An Annular Tear?